JakobTischler/VSCode-FS-AI-Tools/README.md

 ## Release Notes

+### 1.0.12
+- Reworked `Rebase AC#s` to including group steps and single steps.
+Groups are determined by empty line separation.
+E.g. group step size can be 10, single aircraft step size can be 1.
+When a new group is found, the number will jump up to the nearest group step size.

 ### 1.0.11
 - New function: `Create aifp.cfg File`.
 Creates an aifp.cfg file in the flightplan's folder, based on flightplan header information (i.e. `Create Flightplan Header`).<br />
   Formatting: